lmas/thesis/thesis.typ

 series data.

-== Related work
+// == Related work

-// The related work described work which relates to your problems.
+// // The related work described work which relates to your problems.

-// Lots of examples in REF: Outlier Detection for Temporal Data: A Survey
+// // Lots of examples in REF: Outlier Detection for Temporal Data: A Survey
-// - power net example
+// // - power net example
-// - wireless sensors?
+// // - wireless sensors?
-// - ai example?
+// // - ai example?

-TODO
+// TODO

+// Anomaly and outlier detection is a popular subject with a great number of studies
+// and publications available.
+// One of the more cited, but now older, surveys was done by _Chandola et al._ in
+// 2009 [TODO], who evaluated the methods used in the previous decade.

+// WRONG PAPER
+// These methods revolved around the use of Machine Learning models that's common
+// for today,
+// such as KNN (proximity) and DBSCAN (clustering), SVM (distribution) and various
+// kinds of trees, and GAN (forecasting).

 == Problem definition <definition>